 See your location when you open maps (classic Maps)

-When you open the classic Google Maps, you'll see a map of your current location.
-This location helps you find places near you and get directions quickly.
+When you open the classic Google Maps, you'll see a map of your current place on the map.
+This map view helps you find places near you and get directions quickly.

 You'll usually see a map of your current town or city when you open Maps.
-But if we can't detect your location accurately, sometimes you'll see a more general map.
+But if we can't detect where you are accurately, sometimes you'll see a more general map.

-If you want to change your current location, follow these steps:
+If you want to change your initial map view, follow these steps:

 - Open the classic Google Maps on your computer.

-- Find the bolded location on the left side of the page.
+- Find the bolded place name on the left side of the page.

 - Click the Correct it button.

-- Type your current location in the search box then press Enter.
+- Type your current place in the search box then press Enter.

-- Next time you open Google Maps, you'll see the location you set.
+- Next time you open Google Maps, you'll see the map view you set.

 Turn off location